The European Union is now blocking importation of lethal injection technology into the United States

 With its legislation this week limiting our access to the drugs we use to kill one another, the European Union has just proven that if America is still a superpower, that designation must carry a prominent asterisk for how easily we're humbled these days.
 The EU is now blocking importation of technology into the United States that we cannot be trusted to use properly.
 As widely reported yesterday, the EU is cutting off our supply to the drugs we use for lethal injections, some of which we no longer have the capacity to manufacture domestically:

 The EC has added eight barbiturates to its list of restricted products that are tightly controlled on the grounds that they may be used for "capital punishment, torture or other cruel, inhuman or degrading treatment or punishment".
 The eight include pentobarbital and sodium thiopental - the two drugs on which almost all American executions currently depend.
-(Source: The Guardian)
+(Source: The Guardian

 America is now the target of a coercive technique that we've regularly used to punish Iran and North Korea.
 In our international diplomacy, such embargoes and sanctions are sometimes our last resort before military intervention.
 But before the EU schedules its armed infiltration of Huntsville, Texas, I have another suggestion that will add teeth to its new hard line policy: Roll out the kind of asset freezes and travel bans which are now punishing Syrian officials

 I encourage the European Union to identify the key players who carry out the death penalty (including governors of the 34 capital punishment states), freeze any EU-based bank accounts and investments these individuals hold, and block their travel to and through European countries.

 .
 Unfortunately there is no similarly responsible organization to keep our statesmen and the legal profession at bay from continuing to oil the machinery of death in this country.

 .
 It probably will take the rest of the world shouting us down in order to recognize our impairment.

 the sorry sight of executioners scrambling to stockpile their toxic supplies after the last remaining American maker of sodium thiopental pulled out of the market.
-"What does it say about a state -- and a society -- that has to buy its lethal drugs on the sly through a private middleman, as Nebraska evidently did recently?," Cohen asked last week.
+"What does it say about a state -- and a society -- that has to buy its lethal drugs on the sly through a private middleman, as Nebraska evidently did recently?," Cohen asked last week

 All of us who wish America were exceptional (but know it's not) must thank the EU for cranking up the decibels

 This article available online at: